tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 36 (DuFr).md

 players: [Kenzo, Wellby, Delwath, Seeker]
 ---

+## Timeline

+- (DR:: 1748-07-01), late evening: Return to archives.
+Stand guard as the full moon rises.
+Hear a howl from below.
+Investigate, meeting the [[Hardstones]], including Dag Hardstone, who has been cursed with lycanthropy.
+After subduing Dag, Delwath restores him with a ritual
+- (DR:: 1748-07-01), night: [[Delwath]], [[Seeker]], and [[Wellby]] sleep at the Archives; [[Kenzo]] returns to the monastery to ensure the Lakan mystai are safe.
+- (DR:: 1748-07-02), morning: Meet at Darshana's after breakfast; speak with Darshana.
+Learn that Govir may have vanished searching near an abandoned fort guarding a place of strange, cursed magic of madness from Ashar, a Dunmari veteran.
+- (DR:: 1748-07-02), noon: Return to Kirian's.
+Asked to visit Dunmari army camp and speak with the commander.
+Attempt to spy with clarivoyance, but are detected.
+Narrowly avoid severe punishment after Kenzo admits to the spying; conscripted to get a message to [[Sura]] to try to prevent war.
+Use scroll of Sending.
+- (DR:: 1748-07-02), early afternoon: Leave north to look for Saka, but decide to investigate the abandoned Drankorian fort first.
+Discover tracks, leading to a hidden tunnel, enter, follow tunnel to a door.
+Delwath's looks through the door with his newfound powers, and see hideous statues.
+Open door, as the statues come alive.
+## Narrative
 Our session begins as the party crosses [[Jita]]’s Square, leaving [[Kirian’s]] after dinner and heading for the [[Archives]], to keep watch of signs of werewolves in the night, as the full moon rises.
 At the [[Archives]], the party debates what to do, while [[Ardan]] summons extra guards.
 During the debate, the party hears a piercing howl, cut short.
 After initially splitting up to cover more ground, the party reconvenes in the basement of the [[Archives]], where the Hardstone clan quarters are and the howls are coming from.

 A werewolf has broken loose from some chains, and despite the [[dwarves]] telling the party to go, they stay and subdue it without damage. [[Fallthra Hardstone]] runs sobbing to the dwarven boy that the stunned werewolf shifts into – her son [[Dag Hardstone]], cursed with lycanthropy in the attack on the archive some weeks ago.
 He started feeling the effects a few nights ago as the moon waxed towards full, but Fallthra, her husband [[Delig Hardstone]], and her brother [[Morkral Hardstone]] thought they could handle it somehow.
 After Dag is subdued, [[Delwath]] communes with his patron, who still has some divine connection, and is able to restore Dag to himself.
 At this point, [[Kenzo]] returns to check on the monastery, while the rest of the party sleeps in the [[Archives]], keeping watch through the night.